MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-plan/includes/2-customer-narrative.md

 ## Planning for Tailwind Traders' migration effort

-In this module, we will build out a plan for Tailwind Trader's migration efforts.
+In this module, we will build out a plan for the Tailwind Traders migration effort.
 Below is an excerpt of the current state environment that will be migrated.

 Tailwind Traders currently has three datacenters.
 One is located within the same office building in which their employees work; the company owns this building and datacenter.
 The two other datacenters are in separate locations and are leased from datacenter providers.
 Their datacenters are a mix of physical and virtual servers.
 The virtualization platforms that they use are a mix between Hyper-V and VMware, as they've had different people with different strategy ideas leading their IT department over the years.